kerichdev/zinc/.github/ISSUE_TEMPLATE/feature-request.md

 ---
 name: feature request
-about: suggest a feature for cobalt
+about: suggest a feature for zinc
 title: ''
 labels: feature request
 assignees: ''